VoloLuch/WRD-204-Technical-Instructions/README.md

 Follow the on-screen prompts to add your face to the system.

-**Note:** To make sure you are on the correct screen, please refer to Figure 4.
+**Note:** To make sure you are on the correct screen, please refer to *Figure 4*.
 Adding your Face ID will allow you to unlock your iPhone by scanning your face through your iPhone camera.

 ![Figure 4: Face ID Setup](images/media/image4.png)
 **Figure 4:** Face ID Setup

+---

 ### **Section 5: Data Transfer**

 Choose one of the options to transfer your data from.
 If you are a first-time user and do not have any data to transfer, click the last option, “Don’t Transfer Anything.”
 Otherwise, choose from one of the other options provided.

-**Note:** To make sure you are on the correct screen, please refer to Figure 4.
+**Note:** To make sure you are on the correct screen, please refer to *Figure 5*.

 ![Figure 5: Data Transfer Options](images/media/image5.png)
 **Figure 5:** Data Transfer Options